PureStorage-OpenConnect/openstack-docs/source/cinder/configuration/cinder_config_files/section_rhoso180_flasharray_configuration.rst

 Create a MachineConfig file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Depending on the dataplance being used for the OpenStack Cinder service, you will need to create a machineconfig YAML file to enable multipathing and the selected dataplane.
+You will need to create a machineconfig YAML file to enable multipathing and the selected dataplane being utilised by the FlashArray(s).

 Using iSCSI dataplane
 ~~~~~~~~~~~~~~~~~~~~~